jdoleary/Spellmasons/TasksBackburner.md

+- What happens if you clone yourself?
+If you clone yourself, it makes copies but they don't move when you move
 - when using a public server, sometimes the ws connection will close.
 Fix wsPie so it will try to reconnect
 - why does swap use Unit.setLocation but charge uses Unit.moveTo?
 Is there a bug here?
 - What about a prisoner AI that you can unleash, or traps that you can unlease in a line